Nakilon/rasel/README.md

     If value isn't integer and isn't within 0..255 the error is raised.
   * `~` -- read character from STDIN and put onto the stack
     EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
-  * `&` -- read Base10 integer from STDIN and put onto the stack
+  * `&` -- read Base10 non-negative integer from STDIN and put onto the stack
     EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
     Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.
   * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction